INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 ![](screenshots/new-repo-button.png)

-Enter the ID of the paper, click “Add a README” then “Create repository"
+Enter the eight-digit ID of the paper (`XXXX.YYYY`), click “Add a README” then “Create repository"

 ![](screenshots/new-repo-settings.png)